jlearman/SplendidGrandLatencyFix/README.md

 samples were changed.)

-The sfz file provides a comparison keyswitch: o Play C8 for original o Play Bb7 for trimmed (default) o Play A7 for trimmed right channel on left, original right channel on right
+The sfz file provides a comparison keyswitch:

+  - Play C8 for original
+  - Play Bb7 for trimmed (default)
+  - Play A7 for trimmed right channel on left, original right channel on right

 Note that your brain will comprehend a delay on one channel as spatial cue, so you'll hear that rather than a slapback echo.